-- Conduct and update the situation analysis for the development, design and management of health related programmes.
-Research and report on development trends (e.g. political social, economic, health) for higher management use to enhance programme management, efficiency and delivery of results. - Contribute to the development and establishment of sectoral programme goals, objectives, strategies, and results-based planning through analysis of health needs and areas for intervention and submission of recommendations for priority and goal setting. - Provide technical and operational support throughout all stages of programming processes by executing and administering a variety of technical programme transactions, preparing materials and documentations, and complying with organizational processes and management systems, to support programme planning, results based planning (RBM), and monitoring and evaluation of results. - Prepare required documentations and materials to facilitate the programme review and approval process.
+- Conduct and update the situation analysis for the programme sector(s) for the development, design and management of nutrition related programmes/projects.
+Research and report on development trends (e.g. political social, economic, nutrition, health) for higher management use to enhance programme management, efficiency and delivery of results. - Contribute to the development and establishment of sectoral programme goals, objectives, strategies, and results-based planning, through analysis of nutrition needs and areas for intervention; and submission of recommendations for priority and goal setting. - Provide technical and operational support throughout all stages of programming processes by executing and administering a variety of technical programme transactions; preparing materials and documentations, and complying with organizational processes and management systems, to support programme planning, results based planning (RBM), and monitoring and evaluation of results. - Prepare required documentations and materials to facilitate the programme review and approval process.

-2. Programme management, monitoring and delivery of results
+2. Programme management, monitoring and delivery of results.

-- Work closely and collaboratively with colleagues and partners to discuss operational and implementation issues, provide solutions, recommendations, and/or to alert appropriate officials and stakeholders for higher-level intervention and decisions.
-Keep record of reports and assessments for easy reference and to capture and institutionalize lessons learned. - Participate in monitoring and evaluation exercises, programme reviews and annual sectoral reviews with government and other counterparts to assess programmes and to report on required action/interventions at the higher level of programme management. - Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), and verify compliance with approved allocation and goals, organizational rules, regulations, procedures, as well as donor commitments, standards of accountability, and integrity.
+- Work closely and collaboratively with colleagues and partners to discuss operational and implementation issues.
+Provide solutions, recommendations and/or alert appropriate officials and stakeholders for higher-level intervention and/or decision-making.
+Keep record of reports and assessments for easy reference and/or to capture and institutionalize lessons learned. - Participate in monitoring and evaluation exercises, programme reviews and annual reviews with the government and other counterparts to assess programmes/projects and to report on required action and interventions at the higher level of programme management. - Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), verifying compliance with approved allocation, goals, organizational rules, regulations/procedures, donor commitments, standards of accountability, and integrity.
 Report on issues identified to ensure timely resolution by management and stakeholders.
 Follow up on unresolved issues to ensure resolution. - Prepare regular and mandated sectoral programme/project reports for management, donors and partners to keep them informed of programme progress.